ilovemicroplastics/OpenScoutV1-1/Software/Controller/message_to_contributors.md

 - On top of all this the MQTT  interface is used to send ROS2 command strings across networks which are parsed into real low level commands.
 - The Bluetooth variant is simpler, it uses simple CLI to control the robot.
 Bluetooth is a seperate program because the MQTT and Bluetooth library together take up too much space on the ESP32
 - When in doubt use trail and error or LLMs, but ideally only for explanation purposes because I've found LLMs (in 2025) to be mediocre for low-level C++ like this.
-- If it doesn't make sense read all this again.
+- If it doesn't make sense read all this again, and or take a break.
 - Make the changes you need to.

 If you can understand all this you earned your low-level programming wizard hat, congratulations.